 - From the Risk Register page, find the risk that is mapped to the control for which you want to change the Treatment Score.

 - Click on the Risk Name to open the risk, as shown below.

 - From the View Risk page, scroll down to the Controls section.
 From here you can see the current Treatment Score.
 Click the control name to open the control.

-- Click the Update Control button toward the top right-hand side of the View Control page.
+- Click the Update button toward the top right-hand side of the View Control page.

-- Enter a new value in the Risk Treatment Score field and click the Update Control button to save this change.
+- Enter a new value in the Risk Treatment Score field and click the Save button to save this change.

 Viewing Residual Risk Score